-- Users may borrow circulating materials from all other CSCU libraries and have them delivered to the Haas or Young libraries.
+- Users may borrow circulating materials from all other CSCU libraries and have them delivered to the Haas library.

-- Circulating materials borrowed at one location may be renewed or returned at either the Haas or Young library, or at any of the other CSCU libraries.
+- Circulating materials borrowed at one location may be renewed or returned at the Haas library or at any of the other CSCU libraries.
 Reserve material must be returned to the lending library.

 - Books may be renewed online by going to the library’s <My Library Account> link in WestSearch.